Tuplanolla/adom-tas/README.md

 	[user@arch ~]$ pacman -S gcc make

-Install the dependencies using your package manager of choice:
+Install the dependencies (not libcurses or libconfig++) using your package manager of choice:

 	[user@arch ~]$ pacman -S libc libncurses libconfig